 It’s well worth making the time to drive about half an hour north to St Albans.
 The tiny community on the Macdonald River owes its place on the map almost entirely to the Settlers Arms Inn, a Georgian-style sandstone building that has been housing travellers and serving pints non-stop for the best part of 200 years.

-The inn remains as popular as ever on a weekend, and is perhaps one of the best convict-built constructions in the area – a couple of old jalopies out front and peacocks on patrol certainly set the scene.
+The inn remains as popular as ever on a weekend, and is perhaps one of the best convict-built structures in the area.
+A couple of old jalopies out front and peacocks on patrol certainly set the scene.

 For a time in the early 20th century there was serious talk of destroying all New South Wales convict records, such was the shame felt by a nation that was founded on a ‘solution’ to Britain’s petty crime problems.
 Some members of the gangs assigned to the construction of Great North Road are recognised in plaques at sites on the walking trail, but a great number of the workers are remembered simply as ‘unknown’.

-It seemed fitting then to stop at the St Albans Old General Cemetery – one of many graveyards in the Macdonald Valley which provide insights into the relationships between the pioneers that made a life here.
-These crumbling records have been instrumental in tracing ancestral lines that might otherwise have been lost in the pages of history, and while there’s a slim chance you’d trace your own family lineage here, it’s bound to ignite curiosity.
+It seemed fitting then to stop at the St Albans Old General Cemetery – one of many graveyards in the Macdonald Valley which provide insights into the relationships between the pioneers that made a life for themselves here.
+These crumbling records have been instrumental in tracing ancestral lines that might otherwise have been lost forever, and a visit here is bound to ignite curiosity.

-Author and descendant of Solomon Wiseman, Kate Grenville, caved to her curiosity in a big way when she wrote The Secret River, a work of historical fiction that resulted from her desire to understand the often horrifying truth behind colonising land used by Aboriginal people, and the book subsequently became her personal gesture of reconciliation.
+Author and descendant of Solomon Wiseman, Kate Grenville, caved to her curiosity in a significant way in writing The Secret River, a work of historical fiction that resulted from her desire to understand the often horrifying truth behind colonising land used by Aboriginal People, and the book subsequently became her personal gesture of reconciliation.
 If you were to park your caravan along the Hawkesbury River for a few days of R&R, this would make for some powerful and extremely relevant reading.